Testing common structure in high-dimensional factor models: change-point and two-sample procedures: Further simulation results

-We examine our testing procedure in a simulation study considering the two-subject setting (Section \ref{se:sim:two-subjects}), the change-point analysis (Section \ref{se:sim:change}) and the modification for factors with different dimensions (Section \ref{se:sim:diffrentnumbers}).
-Section \ref{se:sim:alternative_approach} presents some simulation results on the supremum approach discussed in Section \ref{se:alternative_approach}.
-We conclude this section with a discussion on the simulation design (Section \ref{se:sim:discussion}).
+In Appendix \ref{se:sim:diffrentnumbers} we present simulation results for the modification for factors with different dimensions as given in Appendix \ref{se:Different numbers of factors}.
+Appendix \ref{se:sim:alternative_approach} presents some simulation results on the supremum approach discussed in Appendix \ref{se:alternative_approach} and Appendix \ref{se:otherstatistics_sim} gives results on the tests in Appendix \ref{se:alternativetests}.
+We conclude this section with a discussion on the simulation design (Appendix \ref{se:sim:discussion}).
 All simulations are conducted at a $5\%$ significance level and the data were standardized before applying our test.